mipimipi/smsync/README.md

 #### <a name="general"></a>General Configuration

 smsync interprets the configuration file.
 In the example, the root folder of the master is `/home/musiclover/Music/MASTER`.
+The next two entries are optional.
+They tell smsync to use 4 cpus and start 4 worker processes for the conversion.
+Per default, smsync uses all available cpus and starts #cpus worker processes.

+#### <a name="exclude"></a>Exclude Folders

 `exclude` allows to exclude a list of source folders from the conversion.
 The folder paths in that list are interpreted relative to the source directory.
 Wildcards are supported.
 In the example, all folders fitting to the pattern `/home/musiclover/Music/MASTER/Rock/Eric*` are excluded, i.e. `/home/musiclover/Music/MASTER/Rock/Eric Clapton`, `/home/musiclover/Music/MASTER/Rock/Eric Burden` etc. are excluded.
 The exclusion feature can be helpful if the target disk space is not big enough.
 In such a case, some artists or even entire genres can be excluded.
 Another option to deal with insufficient disk space would be to

-The next two entries are optional.
-They tell smsync to use 4 cpus and start 4 worker processes for the conversion.
-Per default, smsync uses all available cpus and starts #cpus worker processes.

 #### <a name="rules"></a>Conversion Rules